mccright/rand-notes/home-maintainance-tasks.md

 **APRIL**
 - [ ] Schedule specialist to have the sprinkler back-flow checked & certified.
+- [ ] Sweep garage floor.
 - [ ] Wash and/or vacuum curtains and blinds.
 - [ ] Wipe down baseboards and moldings.
 Touch up paint if needed.
 - [ ] Dust ceiling fans.
 - [ ] Remove door/window screens and hose them down.
 Repair/ replace any damaged screens.
-- [ ] Reconnect water supply to outdoor faucets.
+- [ ] Remove covers from and reconnect water supply to outdoor faucets.
 - [ ] Rake yard and cut back any dead plants in garden.
 - [ ] Remove leaves from gutters and window wells.